 Bill has a sweet-tempered Pug named Coco that he adopted from a dog rescue group.
 Pugs are normally a “laid back” dog breed.

 Bill takes Coco to a groomer to have her nails trimmed.
 If Coco bites the groomer, the groomer will not be able to sue Bill for her dog bite injuries.
-By voluntarily working with dogs, the groomer assumes the risk of a dog bite in California.
+By voluntarily working with canines, the groomer assumes the risk of a dog bite in California.

 Let's say that Coco's prior owner used Coco in criminal dogfighting in California.
 Although Bill has never seen Coco act dangerously, he was told when he adopted her that she might bite when threatened.